 Good Morning Traders,

-As of this writing4 AM EST, here’s what we see:
+As of this writing 4:10 AM EST, here’s what we see:

-Gold: The April gold contract is trading Down at 1282.00.
-Gold is 18 ticks Lower than its close.
+Gold: The February gold contract is trading Up at 1204.30.
+Gold is 77 ticks Higher than its close.

-This is not a correlated market.
-The dollar is Down- and crude is Down- which is not normal but the 30 year bond is trading Higher.
+This is nearly a correlated market.
+The dollar is Down- and crude is Up+ which is normal but the 30 year bond is trading Up+.
 The Financials should always correlate with the US dollar such that if the dollar is lower then bonds should follow and vice-versa.
-The indices are Up+ and Crude is trading Down- which is correlated.
-Gold is trading Down- which is not correlated with the US dollar trading Down-.
+The indices are Down- and Crude is trading Up+ which is correlated.
+Gold is trading Up which is correlated with the US dollar trading Down.
 I tend to believe that Gold has an inverse relationship with the US Dollar as when the US Dollar is down, Gold tends to rise in value and vice-versa.
 Think of it as a seesaw, when one is up the other should be down.
 I point this out to you to make you aware that when we don’t have a correlated market, it means something is wrong.
 As traders you need to be aware of this and proceed with your eyes wide open.

 Possible Challenges To Traders Today

-–FOMC Member Kashkari Speaks at 9:30 AM EST. This is major.
+–FOMC Member Evans Speaks at 8:30 AM EST. This is major.

-–Flash Manufacturing PMI out at 9:45 AM EST. This is major.
+– Import Prices m/m are out at 8:30 AM EST. This is major.

-– Flash Services PMI is out at 9:45 AM EST. This is major.
+– Natural Gas Storage is out at 10:30 AM EST. This is major.

-–Existing Home Sales is out at 10 AM EST. This is major.
+– Federal Budget Balance is out at 2 PM EST. This is not major.

 We’ve elected to switch gears a bit and show correlation between the 30 year bond (ZB) and The YM futures contract.
 The YM contract is the DJIA and the purpose is to show reverse correlation between the two instruments.
 Remember it’s liken to a seesaw, when up goes up the other should go down and vice versa.

-Yesterday we gave the markets an upside bias as the USD, Bonds and Gold were trading lower yesterday morning and usually this results in an upside day.
-The markets didn’t disappoint as the Dow soared 175 points and the other indices gained ground as well.
-Today we aren’t dealing with a correlated market and our bias is neutral.
+Yesterday we gave the markets a downside bias as the USD, Bonds and Gold were all pointing higher yesterday morning and usually this results in a downside day.
+The markets however had other ideas as the Dow gained 99 points and the other indices advanced as well.
+Today we are dealing with a nearly correlated market and it’s correlated to the downside, hence our bias is to the downside.

 Could this change?
 Of Course.
 Remember anything can happen in a volatile market.